 For the first time in forty years wolves are on view at Dublin Zoo.

-RTÉ News reports on the four month old Timber Wolves, two males and two females, who will not be fully grown for at least a year.
-The new arrivals to the zoo will not produce their own litters for at least a couple of years.
+New arrivals at he zoo are the four month old Timber Wolves, two males and two females, who will not be fully grown for at least a year.
+They will not produce their own litters for at least a couple of years.
 Any pups that are born will be sent to the English Wildlife Park who donated the pack to Dublin Zoo.

 Wolves at Dublin Zoo (1985)